 What is it?

-Search Engine Optimisation (SEO) is the practice of creating a website that it is easily found by Google and other search engines.
+Search Engine Optimisation (SEO) is the practice of manipulation your website to be easily found by Google and other search engines.
 In the image below for example, you'll see a listing of dental surgeries in Prahran.
-The listings circled in red are examples of organic (non-paid) listings, which SEO aims to create.
+The listings circled in red are examples of the organic (non-paid) listings, which SEO aims to create.

-SEO involves a range of tactics which may include creating a blog, website copy changes, improving how fast your website loads and changing how certain things on your website are labelled.
-When done right, it’s a long term strategy that can drive people to your website without paid advertising.
+SEO involves a range of tactics which may include blogging, changes to your website copy, improving how quickly your website loads and changing how certain things on your website are labelled.
+When done well, it’s a long term strategy that can drive people to your website without the use of paid advertising.